Hebrews 11:1–7 . . .

 But, developing steadfast trust also takes time.
 We're born spiritually through simple, childlike faith that starts the moment we choose to ask Jesus to become our Lord.
 Convictions are nourished by a growing knowledge of God and a deepening confidence in Him.
 Experiencing his protection, provision, and power, in moments that test us, strengthens our beliefs.

-Hebrews 11 is filled with numerous examples of obedience that's critical to maintaining steadfast faith.
+Hebrews 11 is filled with numerous examples of obedience that are critical to maintaining steadfast faith.
 Knowing and trusting God through His Son, experiencing His presence, and living obediently are the elements needed to develop an unshakable faith.
 With the Holy Spirit's help, each of us can indeed develop unwavering faith.

 - Q. 1 Why is the creation of our universe so important to faithful believers?